William Wardell: In Victoria

-In Melbourne, Wardell was not only the state-employed Government Architect, but also had a flourishing private practice as well, building houses, shops, and business premises for all who could afford him.
-He did not work in any one exclusive style, and could design in any architectural form his patrons required - Palladian, Neoclassical plus the various forms of Gothic, including notably at the ANZ Bank the floral Venetian Gothic.
+Wardell was probably the most experienced and well known British architect to emigrate to Victoria, certainly in the 1850s, and his services were immediately in demand.
+As a highly regarded architect of Catholic churches, he was soon commissioned to draw up plans for a new St Patrick's Cathedral; this was to be on an enormous scale, and was to occupy him for much of his life.
+The Victorian Government, faced with a huge task of providing government buildings of all types across the state also decided to draw on his expertise, and on 7 March 1859 he was appointed Chief Architect of the Public Works Department, with the right of private practice.

+Over the next twenty years of his time in Victoria, he not only oversaw the design of dozens of public buildings, his private practice covered a wide range of buildings types, including another 14 parish churches for the Catholics and one for the Anglicans, houses and a mansion, banks and schools.
+He designed for places in country Victoria, as well as other cities in Australia, especially Sydney.
+He could design in any architectural form that seemed appropriate, including Palladian, Neoclassical plus the various forms of Gothic for his churches and some of the banks.
+During this time he designed some of the major landmarks in 19th Century Melbourne, including St Patrick's Cathedral, Government House, the Gothic Bank, and Cliveden Mansion.

+At first, the family lived in Powlett Street, East Melbourne.
+In 1867 they moved into a large house known as Ardoch at 226 Dandenong Road, St Kilda, built a few years before, at a time when the suburb was home to much of the wealthy elite of Melbourne.
+In 1859, Wardell had designed the nearby St Mary's in St Kilda East, where he then personally worshipped.

 In 1877 Sir Graham Berry became the premier of Victoria.
 His mission, considered radically left wing at the time, was to redistribute the grazing land of Victoria, and to introduce a bill providing for the payment of members of the Legislative Assembly, which would enable working-class candidates to be elected.
-When his aims were rejected by the Legislative Council, he embarked on a public campaign of "coercion".
+When his aims were rejected by the Legislative Council, he embarked on a public campaign of coercion.
 "We coerce madmen," he said, "we put them into lunatic asylums, and never was anything more the act of madmen than the rejection of the Appropriation Bill."
 On 8 January 1878, known afterwards as "Black Wednesday", his "coercing" began.
 Using the reasoning that without his bill civil servants could not be paid, Berry began to dismiss public servants, starting with police and judges.
 Wardell's was one of the many heads which fell - dismissed from office, he left Melbourne to seek employment in Sydney.

-During his time in Melbourne, Wardell designed numerous buildings, including 14 parish churches, in both the private and public sectors.
-While St Patrick's Cathedral is the largest and best known, other notable buildings are listed below.
+His most notable works in Victoria are listed below :